-Shock collars are valuable dog training tools that can help a dog or even save her life in certain situations.
+Shock collars or e-collars are valuable dog training tools that can help a dog or even save her life in certain situations.

 I fostered a Pomeranian mix named Elli who was terrified of being alone in the car.
 Whenever I opened or closed a car door she would go into a complete panic attack and bark, scream and pant.

-I spent hours and hours using positive reinforcement dog training techniques to help Elli with no success.
+I spent hours and hours using positive reinforcement techniques to help Elli with no success.

 Every day I put her in the car and practiced hundreds of repetitions of opening and closing the car door, getting into and out of the car and leaving her in the car for a few seconds.
 I provided her with a secure kennel to ride in and loaded it with all kinds of goodies.
 I remained as calm as possible.